By Sam Madden

 This begs the question: Are Americans just a more violent society of people or is there a problem with our gun laws?

-The right wants us to believe that criminals don’t follow laws so any law will not work.
+There are many who want us to believe that criminals don’t follow laws so any law will not work.
 Then I ask the question: “If laws will not work why the discrepancies above?”

 The fact is criminals will only break laws when they think they can get away with it.
 They do not want to go back to prison.
 So the more lax a law is, the greater chance is that, yes they will break it.